-(a) Pursuant to Section 12-129n of the Connecticut General Statutes, the Town Council of the Town of East Hartford hereby enacts a supplemental property tax credit program for taxpayers who meet the criteria established in Section 12-129n of the Connecticut General Statutes.
-In addition to meeting such criteria, eligible taxpayers shall be current with their property tax payments to the Town, shall not have individual or joint investments, cash and/or real property, except for their principal residence and any tax deferred retirement investment vehicle or any funds which the Finance Director and the Tax Assessor determine are used primarily for retirement income purposes, in excess of one hundred thousand dollars, and shall not have an annual gross income as defined in Section 12-170aa of the Connecticut General Statutes, in excess of an amount equal to eleven thousand dollars more than the income limits established pursuant to Section 12-170aa(b)(2) of the Connecticut General Statutes.
-Additionally, married persons with dependent children where one spouse is disabled under Section 12-170aa of the Connecticut General Statutes shall have a ten thousand dollar income exemption applied to their local option income calculation for the sole purpose of local qualification.
+- (a) Pursuant to Section 12-129n of the Connecticut General Statutes, the Town Council of the Town of East Hartford hereby enacts a supplemental property tax credit program for senior or disabled taxpayers who meet the criteria established in Section 12-129n of the Connecticut General Statutes.
+In addition to meeting such criteria, eligible taxpayers shall be current with their property tax payments to the Town, shall not have individual or joint investments, cash and/or real property, except for their principal residence and any tax deferred retirement investment vehicle or any funds which the Finance Director and the Tax Assessor determine are used primarily for retirement income purposes, in excess of one hundred thousand dollars, and shall not have an annual gross income as defined in Section 12-170aa of the Connecticut General Statutes, in excess of an amount equal to fifteen thousand dollars more than the income limits established pursuant to Section 12-170aa(b)(2) of the Connecticut General Statutes. - (b) Each eligible taxpayer shall receive a tax credit equal to the amount of property tax owed, after deducting any eligible property tax credits under State law or Town ordinances, on his real property owned and occupied as his principal residence, which exceeds seven percent of his income as defined in section 12-170aa of the Connecticut General Statutes, provided such credit shall not exceed nine hundred dollars and provided further that such credit, when combined with other state and local tax assistance, may not exceed seventy-five percent of the taxes levied on such property.
+Any eligible taxpayer shall receive a property tax credit under this section of not less than one hundred dollars.

-- (b) Each eligible taxpayer shall receive a tax credit equal to the amount of property tax owed, after deducting any eligible property tax credits under State law or Town ordinances, on his real property owned and occupied as his principal residence, which exceeds seven percent of his income as defined in section 12-170aa of the Connecticut General Statutes, provided such credit shall not exceed seven hundred dollars and provided further that such credit, when combined with other state and local tax assistance, may not exceed seventy-five percent of the taxes levied on such property.
-Any eligible taxpayer shall receive a property tax credit under this section of not less than one hundred dollars. - (c) The Tax Assessor shall develop a biennial application for the tax credit program established pursuant to this section.
+- (c) The Tax Assessor shall develop a biennial application for the tax credit program established pursuant to this section.
 Such application may incorporate by reference any information provided on the taxpayer's application for the circuit breaker program. - (d) Failure to provide all information required on such application shall render the applicant ineligible for the benefits provided in subsection (b) of this section.